drinkbird/drinkbird.github.io/about.md

 ## Academic Credentials

 I have a Master's degree in Software Engineering and Distributed Systems from University College Dublin, where I graduated with first-class honours.
 I also have a B.Sc. in Computer and Telecommunications Engineering from the Technological Educational Institute of Thessaly, graduating with first-class honours.
+Currently, I'm an MBA candidate at Frederick University Cyprus.

 ## Why DrinkBird?

-It's not just a catchy name.
-It's a nod to my Greek heritage and translates my last name into English.
+The name is more than something that sounds playful.
+It comes from my Greek heritage and is a literal English translation of my last name.

 ## Disclaimer

-The views and opinions on this blog are solely mine and do not reflect those of my employer or clients.
+The views and opinions on this blog and social media under the *DrinkBird* banner are solely mine and do not reflect those of my employer or clients.
 Reader discretion is advised.

 ## Short Bio

-Tasos Piotopoulos is a Lead Software Engineer who empowers engineering teams to excel both technically and as leaders.
-With a career spanning since 2005, Tasos has a proven record of delivering high-impact projects across a diverse range of industries, generating or saving tens of millions of dollars in the process.
-His role combines hands-on coding, technical architecture, and coaching engineers to be the best versions of themselves.
+Tasos Piotopoulos is a Lead Software Engineer who helps teams excel technically and grow as leaders.
+Since 2005, he has delivered high-impact projects across multiple industries while mentoring engineers to reach their full potential.
+He holds a Master's in Software Engineering and Distributed Systems from University College Dublin and is currently pursuing an MBA at Frederick University Cyprus.
+He shares his insights through blogging, teaching, organizing meetups and public speaking.

-Educationally grounded with a Master's degree in Software Engineering and Distributed Systems from University College Dublin, Tasos applies academic principles to solve real-world challenges.
-Beyond his work, he is dedicated to helping professionals grow in their career — blogging, creating online courses, hosting tech meet-ups, and speaking at various events.

-Connect with Tasos to join a community focused on empowering engineers to lead.
-You can find him on [drinkbird.com](https://blog.drinkbird.com) and [LinkedIn](https://linkedin.com/in/piotopoulos).
+Connect with Tasos on [drinkbird.com](https://blog.drinkbird.com) and [LinkedIn](https://linkedin.com/in/piotopoulos).

 ![Tasos Piotopoulos]({{ site.baseurl }}/assets/media/drinkbird_shot.jpg)